 Complete and submit the Online Orchestra Audition Application.
 Someone will respond to your submission.

 Choose and prepare a solo of your choice which can be a movement of a concerto, sonata, or something you consider adequately demonstrates your technique and musicality.
-Download orchestral excerpts, practice and prepare the excerpts as indicated.
+Download Instrumental Audition Material, practice and prepare the excerpts as indicated.

 Note: UCSD students who are accepted into one of these groups are expected to sign up for the ensemble as a music class.

 Driving Directions to Gilman Parking Structure:

 On Hwy 5 coming from the North (or South) Exit West on La Jolla Village Drive.
 Turn Right on Villa La Jolla Drive (next major intersection) and proceed past VA Medical Center to the stop light immediately in front of Gilman Parking Structure.
 Proceed straight ahead (North) into Gilman Parking Structure.
 Conrad Prebys Music Center (CPMC) is directly West of the Gilman Parking Structure.

 Note: You will need a parking permit for M-F to park at UCSD.
 There are parking permit machines on each level of Gilman Parking Structure.

 To Conrad Prebys Music Center (CPMC) from Gilman Parking Structure: From Gilman Parking Structure, walk West to CPMC which is the large three story building.